pji/life/README.rst

 ----------
 The following features are still planned to be implemented:

+*   Handle grids larger than the display area (windowing)
+*   Terminate cells at the edge of the grid rather than letting them wrap.
 *   In Load, allow pattern list to wrap and page
-* Handle grids larger than the display area (windowing)
 *   Handle window movement
-* Look at moving grid.Grid from lists to a memory view
+*   Allow editing movement by 10.
+*   Display current generation number.
+*   Implement configuration screen.
+*   Read RLE files.
-* Look at more efficient algorithms for GoL
+*   Look at more efficient algorithms for GoL. (bitpack?)
-* Look at allowing pattern files to be saved anywhere
-* Move default pattern files into the package